Our Programs

 LOUKOUMI KIDS CLUB

-The Loukoumi Make a Difference Kids Club (LKC) is an program for young service leaders who share Loukoumi Foundation’s vision of a future in which all children have the opportunity to make a difference in their lives and the lives of others and support The Loukoumi Make a Difference Foundation’s mission to make a difference in the lives of others by paying forward their talents through projects and causes that mean something to them.
+The Loukoumi Kids Club (LKC) is a program for young service leaders who share the Foundation’s vision of a future in which all children have the opportunity to make a difference in their lives and the lives of others by paying forward their talents through projects and causes that mean something to them.

 LOUKOUMI FEEDS THE HUNGRY (ANTI-HUNGER)